XV SS Cossack Cavalry Corps: Background

 During the Russian Civil War (1917–1923), Cossack leaders and their governments generally sided with the White movement.
 After the Soviets emerged victorious in the civil war, a policy of de-Cossackisation was instituted between 1919 and 1933, aimed at the elimination of the Cossacks as a separate cultural and political group.
 Cossacks in exile joined other Russian émigré groups in Central and Western Europe, while those in Russia endured continual repression.

-In October 1942, the Germans established a semi-autonomous Cossack District in the Kuban.
-This put them in a position to recruit Cossacks from these areas and mobilise them against the Red Army.
-This was in contrast to soldiers of the ROA, who had been recruited from POW camps and Red Army defectors, most soldiers of the German Cossack units had never been citizens of the Soviet Union.
+To offset severe combat losses during World War II, the Wehrmacht leadership turned to the systemic exploitation of Soviet prisoners of war held in German stalags (POW camps).
+Thousands of captured Red Army soldiers, both of verifiable Cossack descent and regular Soviet conscripts who falsely claimed Cossack identity, chose survival through collaboration.
+By April 1943, about 25,000 troops served in 20 Cossack regiments, ranging in size from 400 to 1,000 personnel, almost all of them former POWs.
+Only about half were actually Cossacks.
+They had suffered repression under the Soviet rule and were thus more reliable for the Germans.

-History
+Operational history

 In the summer of 1944, Heinrich Himmler and the SS became interested in gaining control of the 1st Cossack Division under Helmuth von Pannwitz.
-In July 1944 Himmler discussed the organisation of a Cossack fighting unit in the Białystok region and requested from Adolf Hitler, that the Cossack Division would be placed in the organisational structure of the SS.
+In July 1944 Himmler discussed the organisation of a Cossack fighting unit in the Białystok region and requested from Adolf Hitler that the Cossack Division would be placed in the organisational structure of the SS.
 On 26 August 1944 he met with Pannwitz and his chief of staff.
 Himmler planned to gather all Cossack units to form a second Cossack division and proposed the transfer of the 1st Cossack Division to the SS.
 All units were to be placed under Pannwitz's command.
 Though initially reluctant, Pannwitz eventually agreed to place his division under SS administration.
 Both German cadre and Cossack troops would retain their traditional uniforms and their Wehrmacht or Cossack rank.
 Pannwitz hoped to raise his unit's low morale and to receive more supplies and better equipment.
 The Cossacks did not wear the SS runes or receive any ideological indoctrination.

 In September 1944, the XIV SS Cossack Cavalry Corps was established on the basis of the 1st Cossack Division.
 The Cossacks fought an engagement against the Red Army on 25 December 1944 near Pitomača to prevent them from crossing the Drava River.
 The commander of the 5th Don Cossack Cavalry Regiment, Ivan Kononov, was awarded the Iron Cross, first class, after the battle.